soundofftech/site/ReadMe.markdown

 When publishing a blog post, you can credit the post to an author with the YAML front matter field `author:`.
 This field will link to a file in the folder `~/data/authors` with the same name as the author.
 For example:

-    author: Jeff Watkins
+    author: ashley

-This post will reference the author file `Jeff Watkins.yaml`.
+This post will reference the author file `ashley.yaml`.
 The author file provides the profile information that gets included at the bottom of a post.
 The fields available in the author file include:

 * `profile` – A short blurb about the author.
 * `avatar` – The path to the 200x200 px image of the author's photo.
 Should be in the `images` folder.
 For example `/images/jeff.png`